michaelsbradleyjr/vps-setup/README.md

     michael : michael sudo

-# Switch to the normal user and setup its .ssh directory
+# Switch to the normal user and setup .ssh

     # su - michael